anonaddy/addy.io/source/_articles/subscribing-with-cryptocurrency.md

 - DOGE (Dogecoin)
 - DCR (Decred)
 - ETH (Ethereum)
-- LNBT (Bitcoin Lightning)
+- XRP (Ripple)

+For a full list of supported coins [click here](https://nowpayments.io/supported-coins).
 There are some limitations such as a minimum invoice value of $10, so at the moment you can only pay with cryptocurrency for a yearly plan.

 If you'd prefer for your cryptocurrency payment to be processed manually then please [contact](/contact/) me for further instructions.